Geodan/i3dm.export/README.md

 tileset generation time:
 - without clustering : 0h 0m 0s 539ms
 - with clustering: 0h 0m 1s 238ms

-## keep_projection

-By default, the input table is reprojected to EPSG:4978 (ECEF) for creating the Instanced 3D Tiles.
-When option keep_projection is set to true, the original projection of the input table is preserved and used for creating the 3D tiles.
-Note that when using this option, the client application must support the original projection of the input table for correctly displaying the Instanced 3D Tiles, like Giro3D/ITowns/QWC 3.0.

 ## Developing

 Run from source code: